Tuition, Fees & Payment

 Non-degree students (those that are not enrolled as a degree seeking student) pay undergraduate or graduate tuition based on the level of the course.
 If enrolled in 8 or fewer credits, the resident tuition rates apply.
 If taking 9 or more credits, resident or nonresident tuition rates apply, based on the student's residency status.

 Non-degree students are charged the mandatory Building and Incidental Fees.
-To be eligible to use Student Health Services, Non-degree students must pay the Student Health fees.
+To be eligible to use Student Health Services, Non-degree students must pay the Student Health Service fee and Counseling Service fee.

 Senior citizens Auditing a Course